ceticamarco/vulcanos/README.md

 - grub
 - mtools(only for Arch Linux)

-After that, you can build iceOS just by running the command listed below.
+After that, you can build VulcanOS just by running the commands below:
-1. Type `make all` to compile the system and to create an ISO
+1. Type `make all` to compile the system and to create an ISO file;
-2. Type `make run` to start it in QEMU or `make bochs` to start it with bochs(only for debug purposes).
+2. Type `make run` to start it in QEMU or `make bochs` to start it with bochs.

-You can also find a ISO file [here](https://github.com/ice-bit/vulcanos/raw/master/imgs/vulcanos.iso)(md5sum: `a706cdfeea573e08550e599717d3f519`)
+You can also find an ISO file [here](https://github.com/ice-bit/vulcanos/raw/master/imgs/vulcanos.iso)(md5sum: `a706cdfeea573e08550e599717d3f519`)

 ## Features
-iceOS has the following features:
+Right now, VulcanOS supports the following features:
 - [x] VGA driver
 - [x] Interrupts
 - [x] PIC & PIT driver